 These are just a few of the methods an attorney might utilize when looking for ways to help a client; but each case is unique, and Michael Litman will approach your case based on the specifics of your arrest and the charges against you.

 I’VE BEEN CHARGED, WHAT CAN HAPPEN NOW?

 New York offers several types of diversion programs instead of jail time for eligible defendants.

 - For defendants who are eligible, between arraignment and a plea they may request an evaluation for diversion to drug court.

-- The evaluation is sent to the court, then to the defendant and counsel.
+- The evaluation is sent to the court, the prosecutor, and defense counsel.

 - The court will then decide whether the diversion program is applicable.